vedran-/HomeMusicAssistant/docs/WINDOWS10_SLEEP_IMPLEMENTATION.md

 Instead of trying to work around Windows 10's sleep blocking, we implement our own sleep management logic that:

 1. **Monitors system idle time** - Uses Windows `GetLastInputInfo` API to track user activity
+2. **Tracks conversation activity** - Detects when user is speaking to the assistant
-2. **Checks for other applications** - Parses `powercfg /requests` to detect music players, video players, etc.
+3. **Checks for other applications** - Parses `powercfg /requests` to detect music players, video players, etc.
-3. **Makes intelligent sleep decisions** - Only forces sleep when:
+4. **Makes intelligent sleep decisions** - Only forces sleep when:
-   - User has been idle for configured timeout (default: 10 minutes)
+   - User has been idle for configured timeout (default: 10 minutes) OR
+   - Conversation has ended and user is idle (5 minutes extended timeout during conversation)
    - No other applications are blocking sleep (no music, videos, etc.)
    - Running on Windows 10 (Windows 11 doesn't need this)
    - Feature is enabled in configuration